 Scheduling plays a crucial role in many manufacturing and service applications.
 Although the traditional scheduling methods take a lot of time and energy, they cannot provide optimal schedules that satisfy all business rules and constraints.
 Therefore, in the past decade, optimization techniques have been widely applied to different scheduling problems to obtain optimal schedules quickly.
-In what follows, we will introduce the most critical use cases of scheduling in manufacturing and services.
+In what follows, we will introduce the most critical Operations Research and Optimization use cases for scheduling in manufacturing and services.

 1. Scheduling in Healthcare